OlaJamesO/aws-ha-threeteir-webapp/README.md

 ### Launch CloudFormation Stack

-I will use the CloudFormation stack to create a virtual network spread across multiple availability zone, in my region of choice with a private Subnet for Database and Public subnet for public access.

 [Launch VPC Stack](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=module1-vpc&templateURL=https://ee-assets-prod-us-east-1.s3.amazonaws.com/modules/402582136e8b4a63866212aa6dc0e6e3/v1/module1.yaml) *The CloudFormation Stack will create a VPC, Public/Private Subnets in two Availability Zones, and an Internet Gateway and two NAT Gateways.
 It will then handle association and routing of gateways and subnets.*

 ![Specify stack details](https://i.ibb.co/6sGLtzP/image.png)